flynn/flynn/README.md

 flynn-host is the [Flynn](https://flynn.io) host service.
 An instance of it runs on every host in the Flynn cluster.
-It is responsible for running jobs (in Docker containers) and reporting back to schedulers and the leader.
+It is responsible for running jobs (in Linux containers) and reporting back to schedulers and the leader.

 flynn-host is capable of bootstrapping itself inside of Docker containers with its dependencies using the included manifest.
 It depends on